 Before flying back to Vietnam me and my high school girlfriends headed to Amsterdam for a long girly weekend.
 We’d booked a 4-day getaway whilst I was still living in Vietnam after finding a pretty good deal online.
 I think we each paid around £200 for the flight and hotel for 3 nights.
-I’m very savvy when it comes to finding flights and accommodation for the best prices so I’ll write a blog post about that later on.
+I’m very savvy when it comes to finding flights and accommodation for the best prices.

-Known for its extensive canal system, beautiful narrow houses, cannabis coffee shops and Red Light District, the capital of the Netherlands has a range of things to offer every type of tourist.
+Known for its extensive canal system, beautiful narrow houses, cannabis coffee shops and Red Light District, the capital of the Netherlands has a range of things to offer every tourist.

 When most people think of Amsterdam what first springs to mind is marijuana and prostitution.
 But after taking a deeper look around you’ll see this liberal city has so much more to offer than just sex and drugs.

 This Dutch national museum is dedicated to all things art and history in Amsterdam.
-Located in the picturesque Museum Square, the museum has around 8,000 objects of art and history on display from the years 1200–2000.
+Located in the picturesque Museum Square, the museum has around 8,000 objects of art and history on display.

 It’s the most visited museum in the whole of the Netherlands, with visitor numbers reaching over 2 million.